 Representation of Youths within the Media

 Very little has involved the views of the young people themselves, "boys and girls who casually pick fights, have sex and keep the emergency services fully occupied."
 If this is the interpretation America has received from the British media, what are the views of young people?
+76% of reporting of young people is negative.
+Only 12% of crime is committed

 Our Preliminary Task

 This here is our Final Film for me and Alex's Preliminary Task.
 It has taken us a lot of hard work to make this short film however we have done extremely well in my opinion making our first proper film using more advanced softwares and packages.
+In my post about my "Storyboard" for this Preliminary Task, I was

 Storyboard for our Preliminary Task

 This here is a Storyboard which I have created for me and Alex Muir's 2 minute Preliminary Task.
 We both created our own individual Storyboards so that we could get some practise in creating one, before we start to make one for our Main Task later on.
 You can view Alex's Storyboard HERE.
+Within the Storyboard, I divided

 Shot Reverse Shot

 The shot reverse shot is a typical continuity editing technique used in the majority of film productions.
 This shot is typically used when two characters are interacting and looking at each other.
+The shot reverse shot often follows the 180 degree-rule to retain continuity as well as avoiding confusion for the audience when watching the characters interact with

 180 Degree-Rule

 The 180 degree rule is another basic continuity film technique used in the film industry to show the on-screen spatial relationship between a character and another character or object within a scene.
+The rule suggests that any filming should take place on one side of the objects/characters and that the cameras should never cross or intersect the axis.
+The

 Meeting a Film Maker

 This short Presentation here is explaining about the visit and talk the 6th Form Media Students had from Andrew Johnstone.
+Visit Andrew's Website HERE

 Subscribe to: